MathiasStadler/armbian-sunxi-fel-boot/README.md

 # Preparations
 - have a big cup of coffee :-)
-- check whether you already installed:
+- check whether you have already installed:
     - git
     - vagrant
     - virtualbox & Extension Pack for USB support